Dear friend of Sandglass Theater,

 Sharing the cost: Ticket prices cover only a small part of Sandglass expenses.
 We continue to successfully fundraise through grants; in 2018, we received extremely competitive grants from both the National Theater Project and New England Foundation for the Arts, as well as the USDA and two generous family foundations.
 These grants help us tour Babylon as well as build capacity sustainably.
 Yet they only cover part of annual expenses.
 Another kind of sharing has to fill the gap: you, the members of our community who have helped in the past, or are thinking of helping anew.

 Your tax-deductible gift to Sandglass Theater enables us to continue giving back to you and our community in this time of challenge and change.
-Our goal for this donation drive is $20,000, our largest goal ever (and still only about 10% of our annual budget).
+Our goal for this donation drive is $20,000, our largest goal ever (and still less than 10% of our annual budget).
 If you have given in the past, please consider increasing your gift to help us reach this goal.

 Yours in puppetry and peace,

 - HOMESTAYS: Host a guest artist or company in your home.
 We have experienced many long lasting friendships being made this way.
 And know a few families who have gone abroad to visit their homestay puppeteers after the festival.
 It is a special experience for our guest artists to have access inside the community, and much of the feedback we receive from festival artists attests to the power of such a personal experience with the local community.
 Likewise, our hosts have had the joy of personalizing the artists in a cross-cultural exchange.